Translate this Page

 - NO plastic bags or plastic film of any type: pallet wrap, bubble wrap, stretch wrap.

-- NO plastic caps and lids.
+- NO plastic lids.

-- NO plastic 6 pack can holders (all types, including rigid plastic)
+- NO plastic 6-pack can holders (all types, including rigid plastic)

 - NO disposable plastic or latex gloves.